 - 1. Connect a clear plastic hose to the bleed nipple on the fuel filter housing.
-Let the plastic hose drop into a container that holds at least 5 litres (1.3 US gallons). - 2.
-Unscrew the hand pump handle. - 3.
-Open the bleed nipple on the fuel filter housing and pump until fuel runs out, which will take around 100 pump strokes.
-Close the bleed nipple. - 4.
-Start the engine and open the bleed nipple carefully.
-Approximately 3 litres (0.8 US gallons) will run out into the container before the fuel coming out will be free of air. - 5.
-Close the bleed nipple, remove the hose and tighten the hand pump handle.
+Let the plastic hose drop into a container that holds at least 5 litres (1.3 US gallon). - 2.
+Unscrew the hand pump handle on the water separating prefilter.

+3. Open the bleed nipple on the fuel filter housing and pump until fuel runs out, which will take around 150 pump strokes.
+Close the bleed nipple on the fuel pump and screw down the hand pump handle.